G-Lafon/BeeVR/Doc/readme.md

 ![Select Mice](/Doc/img/select_mice.png)

-By moving the cursor, you should be able to see which mice is the computer connected one since it will change the value next to its corresponding mouse number.
-By elimination the detectors are the two other mice.
-To be sure which mice are the detectors just move your trackball and see what values are changing.
+Move your trackball and note what values are changing, this should tell you which mice are part of the trackball.
-Click once on each mouse you want as detectors and then click **Done**.
+Click once on each mouse you want as detectors, order doesn’t matter, and then click **Done**.

 NB: If you make a mistake in this step can click **Re-select Mice** to re-open the selection window.